-The Procurement Team have the facility to purchase low value goods and services, up to £25,000, by using a procurement card.
+The Procurement Team have the facility to purchase low value goods and services by using a procurement credit card.

 2.5 Internet purchasing

 Goods can be purchased from the internet, by authorised signatories only, either by the use of an official order, where accepted, or by submitting a request, form PC1, to the Procurement Team to purchase an item(s) using a procurement card.
 (A copy of form PC1 can be obtained from the Procurement Team)